 Known as the cruise capital of the world, Miami has a lot to offer both visitors and locals.
-We mentioned in a previous post on that Carnival Cruises will be adding new trips to Cuba from Miami next year, so to whet your appetite while you’re waiting to sail, we’d like to present six iconic landmarks to visit in Miami.
+To whet your appetite while you’re waiting to sail, we’d like to present six iconic landmarks to visit in Miami.

 Sunny Isles Beach